Senate (France): History

 With the Restoration in 1814, a new Chamber of Peers was created, on the model of the British House of Lords.
 At first it contained hereditary peers, but following the July Revolution of 1830, it became a body whose members were appointed for life.
-The Second Republic returned to a unicameral system after 1848, but soon after the establishment of the Second French Empire in 1852, a Senate was established as the upper chamber.
+The Second Republic returned to a unicameral system after 1848, but soon after the establishment of the Second Empire in 1852, a Senate was established as the upper chamber.
 In the Fourth Republic, the Senate was replaced by the Council of the Republic, but its function was largely the same.
 With the new Constitution of the Fifth Republic which came into force on 4 October 1958, the older name of Senate was restored.

 In 2011, the Socialist Party won control of the Senate for the first time since the foundation of the Fifth Republic.
-In 2014, the centre-right Gaullists and its allies won back the control of the Senate; they retained their majority in 2017.
+In 2014, the centre-right Gaullists and their allies won back the control of the Senate; they retained their majority in 2017.

 Powers

 Under the Constitution of France, the Senate has nearly the same powers as the National Assembly.
 Bills may be submitted by the government (projets de loi) or by either house of Parliament (propositions de loi).
 Because both houses may amend the bill, it may take several readings to reach an agreement between the National Assembly and the Senate.
 When the Senate and the National Assembly cannot agree on a bill, the administration can decide, after a procedure called commission mixte paritaire, to give the final decision to the National Assembly, whose majority is normally on the government's side, but as regarding the constitutional laws the administration must have the Senate's agreement.
 This does not happen frequently; usually the two houses eventually agree on the bill, or the administration decides to withdraw it.
 This power however gives the National Assembly a prominent role in the law-making process, especially since the administration is necessarily of the same side as the Assembly, for the Assembly can dismiss the administration through a motion of censure.

 The power to pass a vote of censure, or vote of no confidence, is limited.
 As was the case in the Fourth Republic's constitution, new cabinets do not have to receive a vote of confidence.
-Also, a vote of censure can occur only after 10 percent of the members sign a petition; if rejected, those members that signed cannot sign another petition until that session of Parliament has ended.
+Also, a vote of censure can occur only after 10 per cent of the members sign a petition; if rejected, those members that signed cannot sign another petition until that session of Parliament has ended.
 If the petition gets the required support, a vote of censure must gain an absolute majority of all members, not just those voting.
-If the Assembly and the Senate have politically distinct majorities, the Assembly will in most cases prevail, and open conflict between the two houses is uncommon.
+If the Assembly and the Senate have politically distinct majorities, the Assembly will in most cases prevail; open conflict between the two houses is uncommon.

-The Senate is also the representative of the territories and often defends the regions and mayors, as per article 24 of the Constitution.
+As per article 24 of the Constitution, the Senate is the representative of the territories and defends the local elected officials.
 The Senate also serves to monitor the administration's actions by publishing many reports each year on various topics.